retro16/acsi2stm/doc/compact_pcb_manual.md

 authors offer no warranty for the manufactured product and don't get any money for your purchase.
 Support will be best effort.

-Note: EasyEda/JLCPCB are rapidly evolving tools.
+**Note**: EasyEda/JLCPCB are rapidly evolving tools.
 The procedure might be slightly different for you.

 * If you don't have an [EasyEda](https://easyeda.com) account, you need to register first.